tkforbes/XCSoarData/README.md

 leaves exisiting files (such as your log files) in place.

 1. Safely eject the Flight Computer.
-1. If Kobo, power-off the Flight Computer *Powered off* appears .
+1. Power-off the Flight Computer *Powered off* appears .
 Wait a moment.
 1. Power-on the Flight Computer.
 1. Select Fly from the XCSoar main screen.
 1. Select M(enu)->Config 1/3->System->Setup->Logger and change Pilot Name.
 1. Select M(enu)->Config 1/3->System->Plane and chose your aircraft from the list and press Activate.

 ### On Linux (Ubuntu) and using git